succinctlabs/sp1/book/developers/usage-in-ci.md

 You may want to use SP1 in your [Github Actions](https://docs.github.com/en/actions) CI workflow.

-You first need have Rust installed, and you can use [actions-rs/toolchain](https://github.com/actions-rs/toolchain) for this:
+You first need to have Rust installed, and you can use [actions-rs/toolchain](https://github.com/actions-rs/toolchain) for this:

 ```yaml